Open Rivers-Insights br.jpg

 PODCAST: Turning Ideas into Impact: Entrepreneurial Lessons from a Systems Strategist

-As the founder of Open Rivers Consulting Associates, Shefali helps businesses and nonprofits develop impactful strategies through data-driven decision-making, innovation, and a holistic approach.
-In this episode of the Wantrepreneurs podcast, Shefali shares how understanding resource allocation, prioritization, and adaptability can transform the way entrepreneurs approach problem-solving and success.
+Open Rivers supports businesses and nonprofits to develop impactful strategies through data-driven decision-making, innovation, and a holistic approach.
+This episode of the Wantrepreneurs podcast explores the role of resource allocation, prioritization, and adaptability can transform the way entrepreneurs approach problem-solving and success.

 “We live in a world of limited resources.
 Success isn’t about having more—it’s about knowing how to allocate what you already have.”